Andy Stewart (basketball)

 Andy Stewart (born 23 May 1961) is an Australian basketball coach.

 Early life

 Growing up with his father in the Air Force, Stewart played multiple sports in a number of different locations.
 He first started playing basketball in Malaysia.

 In the mid 1990s, Stewart began working as a coach with the Lakeside Lightning and Athletes in Action Australia.

 Coaching career

 Lakeside Lightning

 In 2000, Stewart became the inaugural head coach of the Lakeside Lightning in the State Basketball League (SBL), guiding them to a grand final berth in their first season.
 In 2005, he guided the Lightning to their first SBL title, later guiding them to three more championships in 2006, 2009 and 2013.
 He also earned recognition as the league's Coach of the Year five times between 2007 and 2013.
 He coached over 400 games for the Lightning.
 He was subsequently named the Assistant Coach of the 25 Year MSBL All-Star Team.

+Following the 2013 season, Stewart parted ways with the Lightning after 14 seasons in charge of the men's team.
+During this time, he also had stints as head coach of the Lightning women's team in 2003, 2004, 2009 and 2010.